algosup/2022-2023-project-3-harfang3d-binding-Project-5-group/documents/Technical Specifications.md

 - class RustTypeConverterCommon(gen.TypeConverterCommon):

-This function will be used to concatenate the name of our functions in rust.
+This function will be used to concatenate the name of our functions in Rust.
 - def route_lambda(name):

-This function will be used to list all keywords in rust.
+This function will be used to list all keywords in Rust.
 - def clean_name(name):

-This function will be used to clean the name of our functions and format them in rust.
+This function will be used to clean the name of our functions and format them in Rust.
 - def clean_name_with_title(name):

 Then we need to create a class that will be used to convert types.
-This class will be used to convert types in rust, it will be composed of three functions:
+This class will be used to convert types in Rust, it will be composed of three functions:

 - class DummyTypeConverter(gen.TypeConverter):

-an init function that will be used to initialize the class.
+An init function that will be used to initialize the class.
 - def __init__(self, module):

-a function that will be used to get the type of the variable.
+A function that will be used to get the type of the variable.
 - def get_type_api(self, module_name):

-a function that will convert from rust to c.
+A function that will convert from Rust to c.
 - def to_c_call(self, type_name, var_name):

-a function that will convert from c to rust.
+A function that will convert from c to Rust.
 - def from_c_call(self, type_name, var_name):

 After that, we need to check if the type is a pointer or not.

 For this purpose, we will have to create another class that will store the types of variables.
-This class will be used to convert types in rust, it will inherit from the previous class and will be composed of 4 functions and 1 init function:
+This class will be used to convert types in Rust, it will inherit from the previous class and will be composed of 4 functions and 1 init function:

 - class RustPtrTypeConverter(gen.TypeConverter):

-an init function that will be used to initialize the class.
+An init function that will be used to initialize the class.
 - def __init__(self, module):

-then another function to get the type of the variable.
+Then another function to get the type of the variable.
 - def get_type_api(self, module_name):

-a function that will convert from rust to c.
+A function that will convert from Rust to C.
 - def to_c_call(self, type_name, var_name):

-a function that will convert from c to rust
+A function that will convert from C to Rust.
 - def from_c_call(self, type_name, var_name,):

-a function that will check the call of the function.
+A function that will check the call of the function.
 - def check_call(self, type_name, var_name):

 In Rust, we need to handle the "Extern" type, which is used to use all the external types.
-For this, we will segment it into a class
+For this, we will segment it into a class.

 - class RustExternTypeConverter(RustTypeConverterCommon):

-an init function that will be used to initialize the class.
+An init function that will be used to initialize the class.
 - def __init__(self, module):

-a function to get the type of the variable.
+A function to get the type of the variable.
 - def get_type_api(self, module_name):

 ## __ init __.py